cnreco-hydrologylab/guides/Guide_GIT.md

 ### Connecting to GitHub

 Note: this procedure works if connecting with SSH, on your local machine, or a server.
-This means that the URL which you will use from now on for cloning and also for setting the remote origin is found in the "SSH" option of <Code> in GitHub, not the HTTPS.
+This means that the URL which you will use from now on for cloning and also for setting the remote origin is found in the SSH option of <Code> in GitHub, not the HTTPS.

 1. Create a GitHub account if you don't have one.
 2. Generate an SSH key pair (or create a personal access token for authentication, which you can own indipendently of your SSH key).